d1820/CodeDocumentor/Readme.md

 A Visual Studio Extension to generate XML documentation automatically for c# code using IntelliSense for interface,class,enum, field, constructor, property and method.
 While VS2022 provides basic documentation capabilities this fills the gap in trying to populate the summary and return nodes.
 This also gives control over how the summaries are translated.

+In the age of copilots this extension is still valuable when working on projects where sending code to the cloud is not possible.
+This creates the documentation locally on your machine.
+Nothing is ever sent to the cloud.
+No Internet connection is required for this to work.

 ## Installation
 ---